 ODFW saves money by avoiding frequent truck trips to deliver fish that weren’t considered highly utilized in the stream, plus the upper river also is home to protected bull trout.

 To get here, follow signs to Hills Creek Reservoir just east of Oakridge.
-Keep to the right to follow National Forest Service Road 21 up the west side of the reservoir and on up the Middle Fork.
+Keep to the right to follow National Forest Service Road 21 up the west side of the reservoir and up the Middle Fork.